FusionAuth/fusionauth-site/site/_posts/2020-08-07-locking-an-account-with-breached-password.md

 //...
 ```

-Here, we pull the entire contents of the webhook payload and decode it into a JSON object.
+In these lines, the entire contents of the webhook payload are converted into a string.
+The string is then decoded into a JSON object for easier handling.

 ```php
 //...